Ebay

 "Blabber Mode."
 He then tells an ebay lie about this

-vaunted multi-buy promotion system does not function on most
+much vaunted multi-buy promotion system does not function

-international sites.
-There is also a post-script with
+on most international sites.
+There is also a

 Still not very good, Rob Hattrell, is it?
 Did you